turingschool/front-end-curriculum/lessons/module-3/react-class-components-prework.md

 ## Vocabulary
 - `this` - a keyword with a value that changes depending on the context in which it's used
-- `class` - a special function which functionas as a template for creating objects
+- `class` - a special function which functions as a template for creating objects
 - `object instance` - objects that were created from a class and contain the data and functionality defined in that class

 ## Warm Up